- Reviewed: 18 April 2018, 17:10 NZST

 There have been reports of drink spiking so care should be taken to ensure your drink is not left unattended.
 We recommend being cautious about accepting drinks from strangers or recent acquaintances.

-Credit card fraud is a common occurrence, including credit card skimming.
+Credit card fraud, including credit card skimming, can occur in Sri Lanka.
 New Zealanders are advised to use cash wherever possible and take extra care when paying with credit cards or withdrawing money from ATMs.
 We advise covering PIN numbers when entering them, keeping cards safe and carefully checking credit card statements to ensure no fraudulent charges are present.

 General Travel Advice